True Names

 True Names is a 1981 science fiction novella by American writer Vernor Vinge, a seminal work of the cyberpunk genre.
 It is one of the earliest stories to present a fully fleshed-out concept of cyberspace, which would later be central to cyberpunk.
-The story also contains elements of transhumanism, anarchism, and even hints about The Singularity.
+The story also contains elements of transhumanism.

 True Names first brought Vinge to prominence as a science fiction writer.
 It also inspired many real-life hackers and computer scientists; a 2001 book about the novella, True Names: And the Opening of the Cyberspace Frontier, included essays by Danny Hillis, Marvin Minsky, Mark Pesce, Richard Stallman and others.
-It was awarded the Prometheus Hall of Fame Award in 2007.
+It was a finalist for the Hugo and Nebula awards in 1982, and was awarded the Prometheus Hall of Fame Award in 2007.

 Plot summary

-The story follows the progress of a group (called a "coven" in the story) of computer hackers (called "warlocks") who are early adopters of a new full-immersion virtual reality technology, called the "Other Plane".
+The story follows the progress of a group of computer hackers (called "warlocks") who are early adopters of a new full-immersion virtual reality technology, called the "Other Plane".
 Warlocks penetrate computers around the world for personal profit or curiosity.
-Penetrating computers, often referred to as hacking, is called "vandalism" and "pranks" in the book.
-Forming a cabal, they must keep their true identities—their "True Names"—secret even to each other and to the "Great Adversary", the United States government, as those who know a warlock's True Name can force him to work on their behalf, or even cause a "True Death" by killing the warlock in real life.
+They must keep their true identities ("True Names") secret even from each other and from the "Great Enemy", the United States government, as those who know a warlock's True Name can force him to work on their behalf, or cause a "True Death" by killing the warlock in real life.

 The protagonist is a warlock known as "Mr. Slippery" in the Other Plane.
-The government (referred to as "The Great Enemy") learns Mr. Slippery's True Name—Roger Pollack, a holonovelist in Arcata, California—and forces him to investigate the Mailman, a mysterious new warlock which it suspects of conducting a large-scale subversion of databases and networks.
+The government learns Mr. Slippery's True Name—Roger Pollack, a holonovelist in Arcata, California—and forces him to investigate the Mailman, a mysterious new warlock which the government suspects of conducting a large-scale subversion of databases and networks.
 The Mailman has been recruiting others, such as the warlock DON.MAC, by promising great power in the real world, and claims to be responsible for a recent revolution in Venezuela.
-Because he never appears in the Other Plane, and reacts to events only after a significant delay, Mr. Slippery and fellow warlock Erythrina begin to suspect that the Mailman may be an extraterrestrial invader, subverting global databases to gradually conquer the Earth while causing True Deaths of the warlocks he recruits.
+Because he communicates only through text, and reacts to events only after a significant delay, Mr. Slippery and fellow warlock Erythrina begin to suspect that the Mailman may be an extraterrestrial invader, subverting global databases to conquer the Earth while causing the True Deaths of the warlocks he recruits.